MapBBCode/mapbbcode.github.io/guide.md

 Look for a button somewhere near an "insert image" bbcode button.
 It might have a small marker for an image, or a <input type="button" value="Map" id="mapedit"/> label.
 It opens a map editor window.
 Take note where the cursor is placed in a text pane: if it is inside a map bbcode, it will be edited, instead of creating a new map.

 The editor window has a few extra buttons.
 First, there are "Apply" and "Cancel": do not forget to press the first one when done editing.
-The "**?**" button opens a help window (which might have contained this text, but we can't depend on the internet connection), and clicking the magnifier button opens a search input field, which can teleport you to any place on the map.
+The "**?**" button opens a help window (which might have contained this text, but it's too complex for that), and clicking the magnifier button opens a search input field, which can teleport you to any place on the map.

 To add a feature on the map, click one of the three icons at the left.
 The last one places a marker: you just click on the map and type a label for it.
 Then it can be dragged to another location, and with a click you can change its label or delete the marker.
 Always try clicking on things: you won't break anything (and there is a "Cancel" button), but you might learn something new.